learn-co-curriculum/react-hooks-data-fetching/README.md

 ## Problem Statement

 We've seen that React components come with some neat-o bell and whistles.
-They can to be nested within each other.
+They can be nested within each other.
 They can pass information and logic between them with props and can keep track of their own information in state.

 So far, though, we've been restricted to displaying information organized by the